“Every fool can know. The point is to understand.” [Albert Einstein]

 Function RoundToSum(vInput As Variant, Optional lDigits As Long = 2, Optional bAbsSum As Boolean = True, _

-Optional lErrorType As Long = 1, Optional bDontAmend As Boolean = False) As Variant
+Optional lErrorType As Long = 1) As Variant

 'Calculate rounded summands which exactly add up to the rounded sum of unrounded summands.